 It was more than just profitable.
 It won them respect.
 The leaders of those gangs were officially recognized by Japan’s rulers, given the honor of having surnames, and allowed to carry swords.

-At this point in Japanese history, this was deeply significant.
+At this point in Japanese and Yakuza history, this was deeply significant.
 It meant that these men were being granted the same honors as nobility.
 Ironically, turning to crime had given the Burakumin their first taste of respect.

 They weren’t going to let that go.